MohamedAboElsaud/MohamedAboElsaud/README.md

 <!-- Details Section -->
 <details align="center">
     <summary> <samp>&#9776; More</samp></summary>
-      I'm a software developer, iOS engineer ,I love to contribute to open-source projects.
+      I'm a software developer, iOS engineer, I love contributing to open-source projects.
 I also write about software engineering, learning, and career to help readers.</br>
       I'm a <strong>Grad Student🎓 Sohag University</strong> majoring in Computer Science.
 I'm a <b>Tech Enthusiast 💻 😃</b> passionate about learning and <br> working with new tech. </br>
       I love building interesting and amazing iOS Apps that serve a great deal of purpose.
 I’m currently working on iOS Apps.</br>